mickk-/mickk-.github.io/_drafts/concepts_for_types.md

 ```

 This begs a question however: how much of an actual concept is `IteratorTarget`?
 Is it merely a
-device to reduce boilerplate, or can we really talk of types (such as `concrete_iterator&`) behind
+device to reduce boilerplate?
+Is it `concrete_iterator&` itself that is interesting, or is it the
-which an actually interesting concept is hiding?
+relation between `concrete_iterator`, the `IteratorType` concept, and C++ syntax?